mrmelon54/enhanced-searchability-fabric/README.md

 ## Info

-This mod adds search bars into the resource packs list
+This mod adds more search bars into the UI:

+- Resource pack selector screen
+- Datapack selector screen
+- Multiplayer screen

 ## Discord